May 19, 2023

 -

-In case you need to specify a new email for an specific country or region or language you just:
+In case you need to specify a new email for a specific country, region, or language, you just:

 Add a new folder inside /conf with its corresponding